 “A Celebration of Love – Past, Present and Always”

-Happy New Year to Darren and Kathie fans everywhere!
+Welcome to Darren and Kathie fans everywhere!

 We are proud to announce that our book, “Riverboat: The Evolution of a Television Series” is now available for sale.
 The text includes commentary and discussion on each episode, a behind-the-scenes look at the trials and tribulations of the series and numerous, never before published production stills.